leemm/imagemagick-watermark-nodejs/README.md

 * arguments
 ```
 -source source/dir
-The directory containing the images you wish to apply a watermark to
+The directory containing the images where you wish to apply a watermark

 -backup backup/dir (optional)
 Where the original images should be backed up.
 This is optional and defaults to source/dir + '/backup'

 -watermark
 An icon e.g. genesis found in the icons.
-Add your own if want to.
+Add your own if want.
 ```